 • 18 years old.

 • Complete the "Work at Height Basic Safety Training" course.

 After completing the course, participants will have acquired the basic knowledge and skills for the following:

 • Knowledge about systems and equipment designed especially for tree climbing.

-• Pre-use inspection, fitting and adjustment of the PFPE for tree climbing.
+• Pre-use inspection, fitting, and adjustment of the PFPE for tree climbing.
 The hazards and risks associated with the incorrect use of PFPE.

-• Rigging techniques, knots, tree anchors and friction hitches for tree climbing.
+• Rigging techniques, knots, tree anchors, and friction hitches for tree climbing.

 Single and double rope technics for work at heights.

-• Safe movement around in the tree and use of second safety system or work positioning equipment when required.
+• Safe movement around in the tree and use of a second safety system or work positioning equipment when required.

 • Reference to Suspension Trauma and first aid protocols and the procedures to be followed.